Course

 Why this course?

-This course offers an in-depth, practical, and structured understanding of the key technical aspects of CFD simulations, which are the foundation for robust CFD solutions in a wide range of application areas.
+This course offers an in-depth, practical, and structured understanding of the key technical aspects of CFD simulations, which form the foundation for robust CFD solutions in a wide range of application areas.
+The course is divided into two parts:

 Who is this course for?